reactphp/socket/README.md

 ```

 Calling `cancel()` on a pending promise will cancel the underlying TCP/IP
-connection and/or the SSL/TLS negonation and reject the resulting promise.
+connection and/or the SSL/TLS negotiation and reject the resulting promise.

 You can optionally pass additional
 [SSL context options](http://php.net/manual/en/context.ssl.php)